arjunravi26/Spam-Detection/README.md

 ## End-to-End Spam Detection Using Word2Vec and SVC

 This project presents an end-to-end solution for message spam detection, leveraging Google's pretrained average Word2Vec model for vectorization and a Support Vector Classifier (SVC).
-The model is meticulously designed to achieve high accuracy in identifying spam messages.
+The model is designed to achieve high accuracy in identifying spam messages.
 The key components of the project include:

 - **Data Preprocessing**: Comprehensive text cleaning, tokenization, and handling of missing values to ensure data quality.
 - **Feature Extraction**: Utilization of the average Word2Vec model for effective vectorization of text data.